BloomBase183/BloomBase/ReadMe.md

 ## Maps API usage
 The project uses 4 separate maps instances.

 The first instance is the main observation map with the marker clusterer.
 This map displays all observations and thus has a performance constraint for loading all points on a map.
 Thus, this map utilizes a listener on a map resize event to query only points in the database within the constraints of each resize.
 Additionally, this map can have a filter to only interests applied, which allows users to filter based on their interests only.
 This map also prompts for user location on init to set initial bounds.
 An additional map is used to display field notes on a user.
 This map, since it has a smaller number of points loads all points on initialization, and does not employ a clusterer to reduce usage latency when users are scrolling their field notes.
 This map also prompts for user location on init to set initial bounds.

 There are finally two more smaller maps that are in modal components for observations and species.
 Both these maps do not prompt for user location as they display a much more zoomed out view, and do not utilize re querying for each resize event, since they either only display one, or a small subset of observations.
+These maps intialize on click events from a modal, since the maps api is not able to initialize a map that is hidden from a user and leave it hidden.

 ## Authentication